aayush06januay06-a11y/Inductionprogramme-/README.md

 **The overall induction session was very inspiring and insightful, the session gave us valuable insights about college life personal growth, etc**

 ## 3PM - 4PM:- Departmental visit
 During the departmental visit all the students were shown their respective department buildings, classroom.
-We all were greeted warmly by our teachers, HoD, mentor ,T&P cell head and
+We all were greeted warmly by our teachers, HoD, mentor and T&P cell head.After that the whole class was taken to show their computer labs , library, etc.

+#DAY 2 ( *31 July 2025* )